paperbenni/paperbenni.github.io/content/posts/wishlist-1.md

 past them every time you want to open a top level folder which presumably gets more use.

-Also last time I checked, K-9 Mail did have vim like shortcuts for moving up and down, but they were reversed.
+Also last time I checked, K-9 Mail did have Vim-like shortcuts for moving up and down, but they were reversed.